Tips · 9 MIN READ · PAUL LAWRENCE · DEC 5, 2024 · TAGS: MDR

 Two, some MDRs save your context information in software, allowing automation to leverage it for noise reduction and leaving humans to use it to make the final judgment calls.
 Context includes data like who’s who in your system, what credentials they have, which countries they should be in, which apps they use and when, where the most sensitive data is found, and more (kind of like basic UEBA functionality).

-Side bar: future development in this arena will likely include things like synchronizing with other resource visibility tools, like configuration management databases (CMDBs) and tapping vulnerability information for help prioritizing incident criticality.
+Side bar: Future development in this arena will likely include things like synchronizing with other resource visibility tools, like configuration management databases (CMDBs) and tapping vulnerability information to help prioritize incident criticality.

 -

-“New open-source data lakes and SOAR tools mean we can build our own MDR.”
+“New open-source data lakes and security orchestration, automation, and response (SOAR) tools mean we can build our own MDR.”

 -

-“MDRs won’t work with all the processes we built using ticketing systems and SOAR tools.”
+“MDRs won’t work with all the processes we’ve already built.”

-This is false for several reasons.
-First, many MDRs have integrations that work with your ticketing systems, either by email or API.
-Second, some SaaS-centric MDRs make their platform extensible via API, so they can connect right to the SOAR automations you already built.
-And third, there is such a thing as “the sunk-cost fallacy,” where you can end up making poor economic decisions by refusing to rethink the fundamentals.
-MDRs at the most basic level provide digital transformation of your SOC, and what forward-thinking IT leader isn’t focused on that?
+Many MDRs have integrations that work with your ticketing systems, either by email or API.
+Some SaaS-centric MDRs make their platform extensible via API, so they can connect right to the automations and tools you already built.
+There’s also such a thing as “the sunk-cost fallacy,” where you can end up making poor economic decisions by refusing to rethink the fundamentals.
+MDRs at the most basic level digitally transform your SOC, and what forward-thinking IT leader isn’t focused on that?
+MDR—especially one that integrates with the tech you already have—can save money (and even create ROI) down the line.

 -